 Not that I’m about to do a whole strip, but I kind-of want to read this.

-Related: What’s a Matzah? • They’re Magically
+Related: Bits o’ Matzah • They’re Magically

 Suspicious • Nice Day for a Sprite Wedding